 Justification for Support

 Generally, there are three main justifications for spousal support payments.
 First, one spouse may have decided to pass up on a career to raise the family.
 Caring for children and the home takes away time that the individual could have used to pursue a career.
 For example, a 10-year stay-at-home mom will have a difficult time getting back on her feet without alimony.
 Second, is to provide the non-income earning spouse with the same standard of living that he or she maintained while married.
-Third, the spouse support is meant to give the former spouse some time to get trained to re-enter the workforce.
+Third, the spousal support is meant to give the former spouse some time to get trained to re-enter the workforce.

 Types of Alimony